-This will work maximum one time per second.
+- This will work a maximum of one time per second.

-When record is edited, this will not work.
+- When a record is edited, this will not work.

 #2 Created, and every time it’s edited

-This will run unlimited times, till we are going to make changes in record (ANT FIELDS) and condition is matching.
+- This will run unlimited times, till we are going to make changes in the record (ANT FIELDS) and the condition is matching.

-IF THE CHANGE IS IRRELEVANT, and condition is matching, still action will be taken.
+- IF THE CHANGE IS IRRELEVANT, and the condition is matching, still action will be taken.

 #3 Created, and any time it’s edited to subsequently meet criteria

-In the next topic, we will discuss in-detail about “Time-Dependent Workflow Rule - Action”.
+In the next topic, we will discuss in detail the “Time-Dependent Workflow Rule ”.
 Keep following us for more info on Salesforce Administration.

 Mindmajix offers different Salesforce certification training according to your desire with hands-on experience on Salesforce concepts